You are reading: A Bintroduction to electronics A Bintroduction to electronics

 For this activity, we’re using a button, but the same principles apply whether we’re a cubesat getting commands from the ground or a payload getting commands from our spacecraft bus.

-You can find out more about how interrupts work here, and more about the various interrupts available on the ATTiny85 by looking at the datasheet.
+You can find out more about how interrupts work here, and more about the various interrupts available on the Arduino Micro by looking at the datasheet.

 Parts